robertknecht/Programming-Worksheets/React.js/IntroductoryReact.markdown

   document.body
 );
 ```

+In the above example, the `App` component creates the `paragraphs` state and handles changes in the state in response to user clicks.
+It passes the `paragraphs` on to the `Paragraphs` component as an attribute.
+In the `Paragraphs` component, the `paragraphs` array is broken down and each number is displayed in it's own paragraph.

 It is not uncommon to have a single top-level component contain all the state for an app, and pass pieces of it as necessary to child components that may have state of their own.